 There is another important lesson here and that is to be even more cautious than you think you should be when copying trades from an outside source.
-This is the account and signal provider that he chose to follow for $20 per month.
+This is the account and signal provider (probably not available anymore) that he chose to follow for $20 per month.
 In the beginning everything seemed to be going great.
 Take a look at the amazingly steady performance of the system on a live account.
 Yes, there were drawdowns in the past, but they were manageable.

 And this is what happened just days after he started subscribing to the provider.
 It completely destroyed his account, losing more than 85% and more than $1100 in just a few days.
 No one could have seen this coming and the signal provider surely did their best.
 But this is the nature of the type of grid style trading that they employed.

 Leverage and Drawdowns: